sandjes1046/MultiThreaded-Server-Client/README.md

 Folder 1
-  Takes information from  python file and stores them into txt file Folder 2
+  Takes information from  python file and stores them into txt file

+Folder 2
   Takes GUI information and makes XML file and sends to server

+Folder 3
+  Takes Clients XML file an converts to HTML at Server side